 Working closely with their Client Success Manager at Kira, the team developed a plan to find and evaluate their best-fit students through a series of timed written and timed video questions.
 Leveraging an integration with their CRM, Smurfit was able to send Kira assessments to every student who applied to the MSc Finance program.

 “Our team has found Kira very useful.
-There’s no other way of saying it — it’s exactly what we thought it would be.
-It adds a whole new layer to understanding an applicant’s motivations.” – Richard Murphy
+There’s no other way of saying it — it’s exactly what we thought it would be," Murphy shared.

 A Well-Received Addition to Admissions at UCD Smurfit